alleyinteractive/wp-asset-manager/README.md

 The `condition` parameter determines under which condition(s) the asset should load.

-There a few default conditions included out-of-the-box:
+There are a few default conditions included out-of-the-box:

 | Name       | Condition     |
 |:-----------|---------------|